commercialhaskell/stack/stack.yaml.md

     add:
       static: /data/static
 ```
 `base` is the docker image that will be used to built upon.
 The `add` lines allow you to add additional directories to your image.
 You can also specify `entrypoints`.
+Your executables are placed in `/usr/local/bin`.

 ## Non-project config